How to Learn Turkish: 6 Effective Ways to Learn Turkish Quickly

 The Delights of Learning Turkish

 The Delights of Learning Turkish is a comprehensive self-study guide aimed at beginner learners.
 It teaches both formal and colloquial speech and has detailed grammar explanations and examples.
-There are also practice exercises (with answer key) and a dictionary included.
-People who purchased this book liked the organization and clear explanations.
-See what other reviewers thought about the book here.
+I included this book in this list because of its thorough step-by-step plan.
+It takes you from the Turkish alphabet and the most frequently used language up to dealing with the past continuous and past perfect.
+There are also practice exercises (with an answer key) and a dictionary included.
+You can find out more about the book here.

 Complete Turkish

-Complete Turkish will help you go from beginner to intermediate level.
+Complete Turkish is a book designed to help you reach the intermediate level.
 It teaches all the key language skills and focuses on getting you conversational in Turkish.
 The book is divided into 18 units that have dialogues, grammar points, practice questions, and more.
 There are also included audio tracks that can be downloaded through an app or listened to online.
-People who purchased the book liked that it was easy to learn with.
-Check out other reviews to see if Complete Turkish is right for you.
+Overall, this is a comprehensive option if you’re looking for a book with additional resources to develop all the language skills.
+Check out the book here to see if it’s right for you.

 Turkish Short Stories for Beginners

-Turkish Short Stories for Beginners has 20 entertaining stories to help you learn vocabulary and practice reading in Turkish.
+Turkish Short Stories for Beginners has 20 entertaining stories to help you learn new vocabulary and practice reading in Turkish.
 The stories focus on real-life situations and have dialogues that show how people speak.
 Each story has a summary in Turkish and English, a vocabulary list, and practice questions to test your understanding of what you read.
 Best of all, it’s an inexpensive, yet entertaining, option to practice vital language skills.
-You can learn more about Turkish Short Stories for Beginners here.
+Finding reading material that’s fit for beginners can be hard, so I think it’s great that this book has dialogues written in a way that’s easy for new students to understand.
+You can learn more about the book here.

-Watching YouTube videos to learn Turkish is an entertaining way to develop listening and understanding skills.
+Watching YouTube videos to learn Turkish can be fun, but it’s also an easy way to become familiar with the sounds and pronunciation of the language.
 The video hosts are native Turkish speakers and use colloquial Turkish, so you can hear how people really speak the language.
-The three YouTube channels below have hundreds of videos and thousands of subscribers.
-You can find videos that teach the language in a typical “classroom style” and find entertaining videos about Turkish life and culture.
+Most English speakers struggle with pronunciation, but videos offer a great opportunity to practice for free.
+The three YouTube channels below have hundreds of videos that teach you about the language and its history and culture.

 Commitment: Low